Brightscout/mattermost-test-management/data/test-cases/plugins/ms-teams-sync/plugin-configurations/Buffer_size_of_attachment.md

 **Step 1**

 1. Set the `Buffer size for streaming files` in the plugin settings on MM.
-2. Send the media file in the linked channel or DM/GM on MM or MS Teams.
+2. Send the attachment in the linked channel or DM/GM on MM or MS Teams.
-3. Click on the media file in the linked channel or DM/Gm on MM.
+3. Click on the attachment in the linked channel or DM/GM on MM.

 **Expected**